chocolateboy/ipc-event-emitter/README.md

 and listeners are registered locally i.e. in the IPC wrapper in the current process.

-Otherwise, the wrapper has the same interface and the same behaviour as its base class, [`events.EventEmitter`](https://nodejs.org/api/events.html#events_class_eventemitter), apart from the differences listed [below](#methods).
+Otherwise, the wrapper has the same interface and the same behavior as its base class, [`events.EventEmitter`](https://nodejs.org/api/events.html#events_class_eventemitter), apart from the differences listed [below](#methods).